amranbf/amranbf/README.md

 # Amran Feleke – Information Technology & Cybersecurity

 This repository contains my academic lab work and hands-on exercises from my Information Technology program at Marymount University, with a concentration in Cybersecurity.
-It is used to document what I have learned through coursework, labs, and practical system work using real tools and environments.

-The purpose of this repository is to clearly show my understanding of IT systems, access control, and enterprise-style documentation.

 ---